reorx/ai.py/README.md

-                        system message to use at the beginning of the conversation. if starts with @, the message will be located through ~/.ai_cli_prompts.json -v, --verbose         verbose mode, show params and role name -d, --debug           debug mode, enable logging --version             show program's version number and exit
+                        system message to use at the beginning of the conversation. if starts with @, the message will be located through ~/.ai_cli_prompts.json -c, --conversation    enable conversation, which means all the messages will be sent to the API, not just the last one.
+This is only useful to REPL
+  -v, --verbose         verbose mode, show params and role name -d, --debug           debug mode, enable logging --version             show program's version number and exit

 ```

 ### One-off query